 Reduced Spasticity and Pain

 Spasticity tightens muscles.
 Gentle yoga stretches relax them, while breathing calms spasms.
-This reduces chronic pain significantly.
+This may help reduce chronic pain for some people.

 Improved Energy and Fatigue Management

-Surprisingly, yoga fights MS fatigue.
-Restorative poses and mindful breathing improve sleep and energy, per research.
-You’ll feel refreshed.
+Yoga may help manage MS fatigue.
+Restorative poses and mindful breathing may improve sleep and energy.
+Many people report feeling more refreshed.

 This post has affiliate links.
 We may earn a commission.
 Learn more.